kohler/gifsicle/README.md

 including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.

-See `NEWS` in this directory for a detailed listing of changes in recent versions.
+See `NEWS` in this directory for changes in recent versions.
 The Gifsicle home page is:

 http://www.lcdf.org/gifsicle/